 “Marketing is great when you can marry your company goals to what the consumer wants,” she explains.
 "Communicating to the right audience with the right messaging to engage and acquire customers for your business, I think that's what marketing is.”

 Save time and money when producing high-quality press releases and thought leadership stories.
 ContentGrow helps teams work with perfectly-matched freelance writers and journalists at preferred rates.
-Fill out the form below to get your own talent list or visit the site to get started.
+Fill out the form below to distribute your press release in APAC and beyond.